OctopusDeploy/docs/src/pages/docs/tenants/tenant-infrastructure.md

 ## Configuring targets for tenanted deployments {#configuring-targets-tenanted-deploy}

 By default, deployment targets in Octopus Deploy aren't configured for tenanted deployments.
-To configure the target for tenanted deployments, navigate to **{{Infrastructure, Deployment Targets}}**
+To configure the target for tenanted deployments, navigate to **Infrastructure ➜ Deployment Targets**

 ![](/docs/tenants/images/octopus-deployment-targets.png "width=500")

 Click on the deployment target you wish to configure for tenanted deployments.
-In the **{{Restrictions, Tenanted Deployments}}** section, you can choose the kinds of deployments the target can be involved in
+In the **Restrictions ➜ Tenanted Deployments** section, you can choose the kinds of deployments the target can be involved in

 - **Exclude from tenanted deployments** (default) - the deployment target will never be included in tenanted deployments.
 - **Include only in tenanted deployments** - the deployment target will only be included in deployments to the associated tenants.
 It will be excluded from untenanted deployments.